mila-iqia/ptera/ML-README.md

 This is hard/annoying to do using conventional frameworks: if you set the flag in the constructor for a layer in your model, how do you change it?
 How do you change it for all layers at once?
 If you add the flag as a parameter to the call to the step function, how do you propagate the flag down the call stack?

 This is a software engineering problem and no one has time for this kind of nonsense.
 With Ptera, you simply define the flag where you will need it, with a sensible default, and you can just write a simple query to override it where necessary.

+## Adding hyperparameters

+Hyperparameters can be added literally anywhere in the code.
+Using `ptera.auto_cli`, `ptera` can find all variables in a specified category (e.g. the `ptera.cat.HyperParameter` category) and it will create a command line interface that lets you set them.

+Normally, the workflow to add a new parameter that can be set on the command line or in a configuration file would be to a) declare it at the top level, b) propagate the configuration object where the parameter should be used, and then c) use the parameter.
+You will therefore need to write some code in two different locations.

+With ptera, it is enough to declare the new parameter where you intend to use it, give it the right category, document it with a comment, and then use it.
+You only need to add code at a single location.